-That is how this valley formed and why today you do not see any stream flowing in it – a classic dry valley!
+That is how the Devil's Dyke formed and why you do not see any water flowing in it today.
+It is a classic 'dry valley'.

 You can see from here that the valley floor bends away to the left.
 This would have been the path of natural flow and least resistance for the summer meltwaters.

 Take the path down through the deepest part of the valley following in the footsteps of the ice.
-Notice the chalk in the path under your feet and the outcrops of chalk on the hillsides.
-When the path starts to narrow and bends left, you will reach a gate on your right. head towards it then double back along a grassy track up to your right towards a line of trees (with the Dyke on your right).
-At the summit, cross a stile on the left and follow the footpath across a field towards a group of red tiled buildings at Saddlescombe Farm.
-There is a lovely café here (The Hiker’s Rest).
+Notice the chalk under your feet and the outcrops of chalk on the hillsides.
+When the path narrows and bends left, you will reach a gate on your right. head towards it then double back along a grassy track up to your right.
+Follow it uphill towards a line of trees (with the Dyke on your right).
+At the summit, cross a stile on the left.
+Continue across a field towards a group of red tiled buildings (Saddlescombe Farm).

-When you reach a parking area by the road opposite Saddlescombe Farm turn left along the grass verge and ignore the signs for the South Downs Way off to the right.
-Instead keep ahead for a few more yards to reach a public footpath sign on the left.
-Turn left here, down the grass bank and over a stile.
+When you reach a roadside parking area opposite Saddlescombe Farm, turn left along the grass verge.
+Keep the road on your right and continue for a few more yards to reach a public footpath sign on the left.
+Turn left down the grass bank here and go over a stile.
 Bear right to join the tarmac path which heads steadily downhill and swings right.

 Just before the tarmac path begins to swing left you will reach a fork with a waymark post.
 Fork left here, to join the narrower stone path (marked with a black arrow) which runs alongside the power lines on the left.
 A little way along, the path swings right down into a tunnel of trees to reach a stile.
 Cross this and follow the path under the trees, taking care of the tree roots underfoot.
 You will emerge to a T-junction with a bridleway.
 Turn right and follow the path to reach a lake.

 3 Poynings lake

-As you walked down through the forest did you notice some muddy ponds in amongst the trees?
+As you walked down through the forest did you notice some muddy ponds in among the trees?
 And now we’ve reached a sizeable lake.
 We’ve finally found the water!